 Whereas WooCommerce bills itself as a community solution, Magento is more geared towards companies.
 However, that doesn’t mean small businesses can’t benefit from its functionality too.
-Magento offers both a free Community Edition – which is plenty powerful on its own – and an Enterprise Edition for large companies.
-For this comparison, we’ll focus on the Community Edition’s features.
+Magento offers both a free open source edition – which is plenty powerful on its own – and two pro versions (Adobe Commerce Pro and Managed Services) for large companies.
+For this comparison, we’ll focus on the open source edition’s features.

 - Supports an unlimited number of products, as any respecting self-hosted platform should!

 - Comes with its own theming and layout system.

 - Includes efficient APIs that can connect with any third-party solution.

 - Intuitive admin interfaces and product creation tools.